go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/01-session.md

 {{.suggestions}}
 ```

-## Session: Creating, Initializing, and Reusing Within a Single Execution Chain
+## Session

-### Creating a Session (Optionally Initializing State)
+#### Creating a Session (with Optional Initial State)
 You can create an empty session:
 ```go
 session := blades.NewSession()
 ```
-Or start with an initial state (commonly used when there is already a draft, user information, or when resuming an interrupted workflow):
+Or start with an initial state (commonly used when there is already a draft, user information, or to resume an interrupted workflow):
 ```go
 session := blades.NewSession(map[string]any{
   "draft": "Climate change refers to long-term shifts in temperatures and weather patterns...", })
 ```

-### Injecting Session into Runner: Sharing State Across the Same Chain
+#### Injecting Session into Runner: Sharing State Across the Same Chain
-Only by injecting the session into the run (blades.WithSession(session)) will the State you mentioned earlier be shared throughout that execution chain.
+Only by injecting the session into the run (blades.WithSession(session)) will the State you mentioned earlier be shared throughout that run chain.

 - If you use runner.Run(...): pass blades.WithSession(session) as an option.
 - If you use runner.RunStream(...): similarly, you can pass the session option.

-## Complete Example: Writer/Reviewer Sharing draft & suggestions in a Loop
+#### Complete Example: Writer/Reviewer Sharing draft & suggestions in a Loop

-Your code essentially implements a "writing-review" closed loop:
+Your code essentially implements a "write-review" closed loop:
 1. WriterAgent generates a draft → writes to `draft`
 2. ReviewerAgent provides suggestions → writes to `suggestions`
 3. Loop condition check: if the reviewer thinks "draft is good", stop; otherwise, continue iterating